BenChampion/realworldocaml-book/book/testing/README.md

   of the public API often does a better job of testing what's fundamental about your code, and will better survive refactoring of the implementation.
-Also, the discipline of keeping tests outside of requires you to write code that can be tested that way, which pushes towards better designs.
+Also, the discipline of keeping tests outside of your libraries requires you to write code that can be tested that way, which pushes towards better designs.

 For all of these reasons, our recommendation is to put the bulk of your tests in test-only libraries created for that purpose.
 There are